 IV Sedation During Dental Procedures

 If you come to our office in need of a dental implant procedure and mention being scared or anxious, we’ll offer you IV sedation.
-At our New Albany, IN dental office, we use a combination of oral and IV sedation to ensure you’re completely comfortable and relaxed.
+At our New Albany, IN dental office, we use a combination of lighter and IV sedation to ensure you’re completely comfortable and relaxed.

 The night before your procedure, we can give you a mild sedative to help you get a good night’s rest.
 Getting enough sleep the night before your appointment will reduce your anxiety and make the entire treatment easier.